ttaubert/octoblog/source/_posts/2014-10-25-deploying-tls-the-hard-way.markdown

 One solution might be the proposed
 [OCSP Must Staple Extension](https://tools.ietf.org/html/draft-hallambaker-muststaple-00).
-This would add another field to the certificate issue by the CA that says a server *must* provide a stapled OCSP response.
-The problem here is that the origin proposal expired and in practice it would take years for CAs to support that.
+This would add another field to the certificate issued by the CA that says a server *must* provide a stapled OCSP response.
+The problem here is that the proposal expired and in practice it would take years for CAs to support that.

 Another solution would be to implement
 [a header similar to HSTS](https://bugzilla.mozilla.org/show_bug.cgi?id=901698),